MoonShinkiro/dd4mic/README.md

     FduceMicrophoneDriver Project Overview
 ========================================================================

-This file contains a summary of what you will find in each of the files that make up your project.
+This file contains a summary of what you will find in each of the files that make up the project.

 FduceMicrophoneDriver.vcxproj
     This is the main project file for projects generated using an Application Wizard.